Garages. Basements. Attics. Spare rooms. We've seen customers fit a golf simulator pretty much everywhere.

 Regardless, the ideal depth for a golf simulator room includes:

-Space from the tee to the impact screen
+1. Space from the tee to the impact screen

-Buffer space behind the screen
+2. Buffer space behind the screen

-Room to safely swing
+3. Room to safely swing

 How deep should my golf simulator be?

-At least 18'.
+18' is the ideal depth for a golf simulator room.
 Here's how we get that.
 Your impact screen should be 12"-16” away from the wall behind it.
 Then, it's a best practice to place your tee 10'-12' away from the impact screen.
 Lastly, give yourself 7' behind the tee to swing easily.

 Another thing most golfers set up in their simulator is a projector.
 Choosing a projector for a golf simulator can be a challenge.
 There are specifications for the distance a projector can project an image, so make sure you're reviewing the specs on your projector as well.

-Now, you can DIY a golf simulator with dimensions that fit all of these requirements.
 Or, you can use an enclosure kit.
 Carl's Place sells 2 main types.
 Our DIY Golf Simulator Enclosure Kit for home golf simulators.
-And our Pro Golf Simulator Enclosure Kit for high-end or commercial setups.
+And our Pro Golf Simulator Enclosure Kit for high-end home or commercial setups.

 It's all about your swing.
 Many golfers feel good golfing in a 10'H x 14'W x 18'D golf simulator.
 Some fit golf simulators into a more compact space, but most indoor golfers go as large as they can with the space they have.